Igalia/vapormark/README.md

 `vapormark` is a benchmark framework developed for measuring various performance metrics (e.g., throughput, latency, and tail latency) and the process states (e.g., backend stall, energy consumption) while running a program on Linux.
-It is especially targets for `SteamOS` -- a Linux based gaming device -- but the most features are genetically useful regular Linux environments.
+It especially targets for `SteamOS` -- a Linux based gaming device -- but the most features are genetically useful regular Linux environments.

 Three Phases